adler-j/ryanwattersme/_includes/sampcont/samplesites.md

 The following websites demonstrate my skills in front-end development (HTML5, CSS3, JavaScript), performance best practices, 508 compliance and accessibility, user experience, author experience, responsive and mobile-first design, content typing, content management strategy, social media integration, metadata strategy, content standardization, and content-first publishing.

 Effectively managing large amounts of digital content requires an understanding of the way computers work.
-Every content management system has its idiosyncrasies, but concepts borrowed from object-oriented programming (eg, inheritance, properties in content types), structured data (eg, XML or HTML), and dynamically generated content (eg, filters in templating logic, DBMS, CMS relationships) lend themselves exceptionally well to repurposing content, publishing on the web, and maintaining the integrity of intellectual property.
+Every content management system has its idiosyncrasies, but concepts borrowed from object-oriented programming (eg, inheritance, object properties and prototypes), structured data (eg, XML or HTML), and dynamically generated content (eg, templating filters, DBMS, CMS relationships) lend themselves exceptionally well to repurposing content, publishing on the web, and maintaining the integrity of intellectual property.

-[Ryanwatter.me](http://www.ryanwatters.me) is an exercise in building a website with a blank CMS.
+[Ryanwatter.me](http://www.ryanwatters.me) is an exercise in building a website with an empty CMS.
 [Ryansportfol.io](https://ryansportfol.io) is the home of my future portfolio site.
-As of November 2015, both sites only include dummy text for content.
+As of November 2015, the content for both sites is just dummy text.
 This is why they are *not* showcases for web design&mdash;content should dictate form.
 That said, articles are currently being drafted for [ryansportfol.io](https://ryansportfol.io).
 First publishing is scheduled for December 2015.
 Content will focus on web content strategy, front-end web development, asset management, open standards and metadata, and STM publishing.

 ### [ryanwatters.me](http://www.ryanwatters.me)